HeardLibrary/digital-scholarship/script/python/basics.md

 2\.
 Write a function that calculates the area of a circle.
 The user should be able to pass the diameter as an argument and the function should return the area.
 Use the function in a script where the user is prompted to enter the diameter and the answer is identified as the area.
 Here are some things you need to know:

 - The function to convert a string to a floating point number is `float()` and it takes a string as its only argument.
 You'll need it to convert the string from the input function to a number.
+See the [section about the `input()` function](#keyboard-input) for a similar example that converts to an integer (using `int()`) instead of a floating point number.
 - Exponentiation in Python is done using two asterisks.
 So 4 squared would be `4**2` and x cubed would be `x**3`.
 - If you forget the formula for area of a circle, Google it.
 Pay attention to the difference between radius and diameter.
 You can use `3.14159` as a value for pi.

 3\.
 Math
 A. Have the user input two numbers.
 Set the value of a variable called `zero` to have a boolean value of `True` if they entered a `0` character for the second number and `False` if they didn't.
+The section on [conditional execution](#conditional-execution) has a similar example.
 B. Convert the two numbers to a floating point number using the `float()` function.
-See the [section about the `input()` function](#keyboard-input) for a similar example that converts to an integer (using `int()`) instead of a floating point number.
 C. Calculate the first number multiplied by the second number.
 D. Calculate the first number divided by the second number.
 Since dividing by zero generates an error, only do this calculation if the value of isZero is not `True`.
 You can do it like this: